API Reference (v0.4.21)

 Broadcast to a room.

 See examples/share_*.coffee for a complete example using separate servers for Socket.IO and Express.
-The Socket.IO and Express applications can run on the same host (Node.js clustering) or on different hosts.
+The Socket.IO and Express applications can run on the same host using Node.js clustering, on the same host but in different Node.js processes, or on different hosts.

 @app